KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-legacy/unban_pubkeys.md

 **unban_pubkey type data**

-The `unban_pubkeys` method will remove all current pubkeys from your ban list, or specific pubkeys from a user defined list.
+The `unban_pubkeys` method will remove all currently banned pubkeys from your ban list, or specific pubkeys from a user defined list.

 ::: tip